dbursztynowski/k3s-taskforce/pi-cluster-install/ansible-tests/README.txt

 ##### 2. or running a simple palybook
 # (the results will be sent to standard output)

-# this will be applied to your local machine
+# this will be applied to your local machine (indicated in hostnametest.yaml)
 ansible-playbook hostnametest.yaml

-# this will be applied to host according to inventory
+# this will be applied to hosts according to inventory
+# all hosts
+ansible-playbook -i ../inventory/hosts.ini test_hostvars_fields.yaml
+# hosts belonging to group master
-ansible-playbook test_hostvars_fields.yaml -i ../inventory/hosts.ini
+ansible-playbook -i ../inventory/hosts.ini master test_hostvars_fields.yaml